Weixin97/cd-er-paradigm-choice/README.md

   variant to handle the >99%-negative candidate pool that occurs on extreme cross-domain source–target combinations.
 Justified in `docs/SUPPLEMENTARY.pdf` Section A.2.

-## Citation

-*Anonymised for review.
-Citation information will be provided upon acceptance.*

 ## License